chcko/chcko/README.rst

   Teachers, professors, tutors, coaches, students, autodidacts, ... can add problems and check themselves or others.

-- Share content via separate content packages like `chcko-r`_.
+- Share content via separate content packages, like `chcko-r`_.

 - The numbers in problems are randomly generated.
   This way a problem can be reused.